suhasaggarwal/CodeRepositoryv1/README.md

 3)Lenskart  In-house DMP

-Crawling is divied in two stages -
+4)Crawling is divided in two stages -

 Initial Crawler
 A)First scrapy crawls website for full list of urls and puts Entity data corresponding to urls in Entity index.